 One of the local parks has giant art pieces that are fun to explore.

-Lincoln Road is a fun place to find lunch.
+Lincoln Road Mall is a fun place to find lunch.
 It’s a pedestrian-only outdoor mall with a zillion restaurants that aggressively try to recruit passersby.
+You can sit outside and enjoy the beautiful weather.

 Espanola Way is another great place to find a meal with outdoor seating so you can people watch.